burtlo/ruby-automation/day_01/README.md

 ## 06 - Rake with Parameters

-We want to interact with our scripts through: command-line input; command-line parameters; environment variables; and files.
+We want to interact with our scripts through parameters.

 * Rake parameters
-* ARGV
-* Ruby Core: Array

 ## 07 - Rake with Environment Variables

-Lets finish up our rake requirements by looking at pulling in data from our environment variables and additional information from files.
+We want to interact with our scripts through environment variables.

 * ENV
 * Ruby Core: Hash

+## 08 - Some Additional File Utilities

+Lets finish up our rake requirements by looking at pulling in data from our environment variables and additional information from files.

-* Ruby Core: File.open, File.read
+* Ruby Core: File.open, File.read, File.extname
+* Dir globs

-## 08 - Bonus
+## 09 - Command-Line UX/UI

 Let's finish our first day of tools creation with some gems that will make our life easier when making command-line tools by generating a better looking